 Thoughts Beyond the Novel(s): Consciousness as a Commodity

 Hypothetically, imagine the rebirth of a former being into the human realm once more.
 This being has been yang for several rebirths so much so that it is reaching his perfection in this current existence.
-By the time this young person (referred to as “C”) was seven years old, his appetites were fixed, causing some…
+By the time this young person (referred to as “XYZ”) was seven years old, his appetites were fixed, causing some…

 …